 Preparing for a cross country move is complicated.
 Planning a budget for one can be even trickier as customers often meet with non-binding estimates and hidden costs.
 We thought you might like some cold hard numbers you can count on, so we contacted numerous long distance moving companies and gathered all the information for you.
-Read on to learn just how much a long distance move is actually going to cost you.
+Read on to learn just how much it will cost to move long distance.

 To get real prices for interstate moving, we created an example Move Plan for an average one bedroom home with no stairs and 390 cubic feet of furniture and boxes.
 We then got long distance movers to give us guaranteed prices for moving to and from different destinations around the country.
 The prices we got are for standard moving with no additional services such as packing, disassembly/assembly, crating, storage, etc.